What is a VPN and why do you need one?

 A VPN allows you to create a secure connection to another network on the Internet.

-Initially, VPNs were created for one purpose — to securely connect business networks over the Internet, so that people could connect to the corporate network from home.
-This technology is used for many other things: for example, to browse the Internet anonymously or to protect your online activity from prying eyes while using public Wi-Fi.
+Initially, VPNs were created to securely connect business networks over the Internet, so that people could connect to the corporate network from home.
+Today, this technology is used for many other things: for example, to browse the Internet anonymously or to protect your online activity from prying eyes while using public Wi-Fi.

-A VPN connects a user's computer or mobile device to a server and allows one to browse the net using someone else's IP address.
+A VPN connects a user's computer or mobile device to a server and allows one to browse the net using a "cover" IP address.
 Thus, third-party observers cannot see the user's real IP address, which makes it nearly impossible to trace them.

-Speaking of VPN, the first thing they mention is traffic encryption and security deriving from it.
+The first thing that users mention in relation to VPN is traffic encryption and the security derived from it.
 But what does it mean?
 A VPN creates an encrypted tunnel between the user's device and the remote server.
 All your web traffic passes through this tunnel, so your data is protected along the way.
 For the external observer, your traffic exits the VPN server, so it looks like your device has the IP address of this server.
 This trick masks the user's identity and true location.

 VPN can be used to: